 Assistant Chief La’Quaylin Parhm Mack

-Furthermore, leveraging good judgment, strategic planning, strong interpersonal skills, and the ability to promote vision, work ethic, and accountability, Mack is credited as being the Executive Liaison for the Real Time Crime Center (RTCC) project team, and she currently oversees the RTCC daily operations, which have proven to enhance investigative measures and strengthen the BPD’s ability to combat violent crime.
+Furthermore, leveraging good judgment, strategic planning, strong interpersonal skills, and the ability to promote vision, work ethic, and accountability, Mack is accredited as the Executive Liaison for the Real Time Crime Center (RTCC) project team.
+She oversees the RTCC’s daily operations, which have enhanced investigative measures and strengthened the Birmingham Police Department’s ability to combat violent crime.
+Mack has maintained a record of success in applying management, creativity, and analytical abilities to represent the interests of the Birmingham Police Department and the community.

 Assistant Chief Mack honors and appreciates others who paved the way.